 - (4) Records may be provided electronically by agreement of the parties and the DIME Physician so long as the records otherwise comply with the formatting requirements of this paragraph. - (5) The insurer shall serve the claimant with a complete copy of the initial packet no later than fourteen (14) days from the date the Division confirms the selected DIME physician.
-The claimant shall serve the insurer with any additional relevant records, in the format compliant with this section, no later than ten (10) days after receiving the initial packet, or twenty-four (24) days after the date the Division confirms the selected DIME physician, whichever comes later.
+The claimant shall serve the insurer with any additional relevant records, in the format compliant with this section, no later than ten (10) days after receiving the initial packet.
 The insurer shall serve the DIME physician with the final packet no later than fourteen (14) days prior to the scheduled examination.
 At the time the final packet is served on the DIME examiner, the insurer shall provide Claimant with an identical copy of the final packet.
 If no party has supplemented the initial DIME packet previously exchanged with Claimant, then the insurer shall affirm that fact in the letter to the DIME unit and Claimant.
 In such an instance, the insurer does not need to reproduce the previously exchanged DIME packet.
-For purposes of this rule, date of service shall be determined by the verifiable date of delivery.

-- (6) Failure to timely and properly submit records may result in termination or rescheduling of the DIME by the Director, at the cost to the defaulting party.
-The DIME physician has discretion to impose a \$250.00 non-compliant records fee on the defaulting party.
+For purposes of this rule, date of service shall be determined by the verifiable date of delivery. - (6) Failure to timely and properly submit records may result in termination or rescheduling of the DIME by the Director, at the cost to the defaulting party.
+The DIME physician has discretion to proceed with the DIME and impose \$250.00 late records fee on the defaulting party.
 In addition, other penalties available under these rules and the Act may be determined by the Director.
 Any disputes regarding the contents of the final medical records packet may be resolved by an ALJ.
 Disputes regarding responsibility for default may be addressed by the ALJ or the dispute resolution process set forth in Rule 16. - (7) Submission of supplemental records requires a prior order by an ALJ finding good cause.
-Supplemental records shall be prepared pursuant to this section (B) and must be served by any party concurrently to the DIME physician and all other parties no later than seven (7) days prior to the DIME examination.
-If the addition of supplemental records causes the total records packet to exceed applicable page counts in subsection 11-5(A)(4), additional record review fees will apply pursuant to that subsection. - (C) The parties may agree to limit the issues to be addressed in the DIME in writing and signed by both parties.
+Supplemental records shall be prepared pursuant to this section and must be served by any party concurrently to the DIME physician and all other parties no later than seven (7) days prior to the DIME examination. - (C) The parties may agree to limit the issues to be addressed in the DIME in writing and signed by both parties.
 The written agreement may use the optional Notice of Agreement to Limit the Scope of the DIME form.
 The parties must include the agreement in the medical records packet served on the DIME physician, immediately following the chronological index and must provide a copy of the agreement to the DIME Unit. - (D) The claimant shall notify the insurer of the necessity for a language interpreter no later than fourteen (14) days before the examination.
 The insurer shall be responsible for arranging for the services of and paying for such language interpreter.
 The language interpreter shall be impartial and independent, and have no professional or personal affiliation with any party to the claim or the DIME physician. - (E) An order by an ALJ is required to hold the proceedings in abeyance once an appointment has been scheduled.
-The party filing a motion to hold the proceeding in abeyance shall be considered the defaulting party for purposes of paying all applicable rescheduling or termination fees to the DIME physician. - (F) Prior to the examination, the DIME may be terminated by the requesting party or by order.
-Following the examination, the DIME may be terminated only by agreement of the parties or by order.
+The party filing a motion to hold the proceeding in abeyance shall be considered the defaulting party for purposes of paying all applicable rescheduling or termination fees to the DIME physician.